mlanza/ai-literacy/201/12-cloning-yourself.md

 ---

-### Not Just Good Prompting — This Is Cloning
+## Not Just Good Prompting — This Is Cloning

 Let’s be clear: **you haven’t just prompted well**.
 You’ve done something more strategic.
 You’ve taught the model how to work like you do—and then captured that guidance so it can be reused.
 That’s the heart of cloning.

 The checklist the model produced isn’t just a summary.
 It’s an artifact.
 A portable, repeatable spec that now holds your standards.
 When you paste it into a future prompt, you're not starting over—you’re *reloading your judgment*.
 That’s the difference.

 Cloning isn’t about getting perfect results in one prompt.
-It’s about building **tools from your preferences**, then deploying those tools again and again.
+It’s about building **teammates from your preferences**, then deploying those teammates again and again.

 > Good prompting is reactive.
 > Cloning is cumulative.